bafio89/blockandpoll/README.md

 ## Starting the web application

-I you want to start locally your application you have to create you database schema in your PosgresSQL database.
+If you want to start locally your application you have to create you database schema in your PosgresSQL database.
 You can find it in databse_schema.sql
 After this you have to start the java application through the main and start the frontend using the command *'npm run start'* from the relative path /src/main/frontend/
 Now you can reach the application at the link http://localhost/9090